addthis/fluxthis.io/docs/api-action-creators.md

 In this example we added some new options, so lets cover them.

+### Information about pending, success & failure actions

+As you can tell from our example, the API Action Creator can take default actions that are executed if certain conditions are met.

+#### pending

+If an action type is provided to `pending`, then an action will be dispatched prior to the request being sent to the server.

+The payload of the dispatched action will be the `request` object we are sending to the server, which will contain any body, params, and/or query values.

+#### success & failure

+If an action type is passed to `success` or `failure`, then either of those will be invoked depending on whether or not the response received from the server passes the `successTest`.

+When either of these actions are dispatched, they are provided with a payload
+of:

+- `{object} response` - response from the server
+- `{object} request` - the original request sent to the server

+The reason we provide you with both is so that you can reset data, compare previous and current data, etc.

 #### createRequest(...args) => object

 This method allows you to format your request and set any URL parameters,